 Eagle Rare 10-year Bourbon is a Kentucky Straight Bourbon Whiskey made by the Buffalo Trace Distillery.
 It has a mash bill of 75% corn, 15 % malted barley, and 15% rye.
 At least, these are the estimated values.

 Eagle Rare is aged for ten years in new charred oak barrels.
 It has a complex and woody flavor profile with notes of vanilla, toffee, and oak.
 It feels like these flavors could be even more pronounced if the spirit were a tad stronger.

 Why we like it: Eagle Rare is one of the best Bourbon for Old Fashioned drinks.
 It contains enough alcohol, has a beautifully balanced flavor profile, and has an overall elaborate taste.

 Price: $45 per 750ml bottle

 Woodford Reserve Double Oaked Bourbon is aged in two different oak barrels.
-For this, the Woodford Reserve Distiller's Select is aged in a second, fresh, and highly-toasted oak barrel.
-The Bourbon ages for one additional year in those barrels before the Double Oaked Bourbon is bottled.
+For this, the Woodford took their Reserve Distiller's Select and aged it in a second, fresh, and highly-toasted oak barrel for one additional year.

-One would expect that the oaky notes are far more pronounced than they actually are.
+One would expect that the oaky notes are far more pronounced than they are.
 In fact, the extra aging also brings out balancing sweet aromas.
 That results in a Bourbon with a complex and diverse profile.

 This Double-Oaked Whiskey is a splendid choice for an oaky Bourbon Old Fashioned cocktail.
 The sweet and oaky flavor pairs brilliantly with the orange and bitters in the cocktail.

 Taste: Maple, oak, and nutmeg